lucj/dockerbythecaptains/part1/section1/DockerCloud/README.md

 - [SoftLayer](http://www.softlayer.com)
 - [Packet](https://www.packet.net)

 From the `Cloud providers` tab of the `Cloud Settings` menu item, we connect DigitalOcean to our Docker Cloud account.
-This will allow us to create DO Droplet and deploy our application on them.
+This will allow to create a DO Droplet (nickname of a Virtual Machine instantiated on DigitalOcean) and deploy the application on it.

 ### Create a DigitalOcean droplet